Change language: Español

 You might know that driving under the influence of drugs or alcohol is a bad idea, but do you truly understand the dangers of this reckless act?
 Driving under the influence is much more than just a distraction, especially on the dangerous roads of Baton Rouge!
 It completely compromises a driver’s ability to make decisions, react to changing roadway conditions, and control a vehicle.
 Drivers under the influence often experience:

 These damages go above and beyond typical awards to recognize the defendant’s willful, malicious, or reckless misconduct.
 There is currently no cap on punitive damage awards in Louisiana.
-If you’ve been injured in car accident involving an impaired driver get a personal injury lawyer to represent your interests.
+If you’ve been injured in car accident involving an impaired driver get a DUI accident lawyer at Murphy Law Firm to represent your interests.

 Impaired driving is one of the top 3 causes of car accidents in Baton Rouge, and that only increases as football season at LSU begins and gets worse as the holiday, like Halloween, roll around.